whatsinport

 In market situations, most Khmers will know enough English to complete a basic transaction, though many vendors carry calculators into which they punch numbers and show you the screen to demonstrate the price.

-There are many internet cafes and some guesthouses and many hotels offer internet access.
+There are many cafes which offer free WiFi for customers and some guesthouses and many hotels offer internet access.
 Many now have wi-fi - some for free.